sojohnnysaid/vim-restman/README.md

 MIT

 ## 🙋‍♂️ Author
-Created with love by [Your Name] 💖
+Created with love by John Yzaguirre  💖

 Remember, with great power comes great responsibility.
 Use vim-restman wisely! 🦸‍♂️